Do we need pan-European media?

 Let us now reflect our public opinion and our great ideas on a national (European) basis.
 So, pan-European media: YES!

-17. catherine benning says:
+catherine benning

 Pan European media is the one good solution to the major disfunction of news and information currently dividing our States.
 Just as long as we don’t end up with the kind of propaganda we see across the US, where the corporations and advertisers choose the message we receive.